Skip to main content

 • Bonus, commission, RSUs and dividends are scrutinised closely.
 Lenders may take 50%–100% of variable pay and want two-plus years of evidence at this level.

-• Private banks (Coutts, Investec, Handelsbanken and similar) lend to high-net-worth clients against overall wealth, assets under management and relationship terms rather than a simple salary multiple — useful for the very top end.
+• Private banks such as Coutts lend to high-net-worth clients against overall wealth, assets under management and relationship terms rather than a simple salary multiple — useful for the very top end.

 £1,000,000 Mortgage Monthly Repayments